 - First, there's transcript-based analysis, such as Conversation Analysis.
 There are people using Transana to create

 elaborate, detailed transcripts of media files that encapsulate their entire analysis.
 Transana explicitly supports Jeffersonian Notation, but many other

 transcript-based annotation systems can also be used.

-- Second, there's the creation and manipulation of Clips and Snapshots.
+- Second, there's the creation and manipulation of Quotes, Clips and Snapshots.
 This is the electronic equivalent of cutting text documents into

 analytically meaningful strips, pasted onto note cards, which are then sorted into thematic piles all over the living room.
 Transana

-allows the researcher to easily re-situate the clips and shapshots in their original context of the source video, audio, or image file, which is sometimes essential to deep understanding of the data.
+allows the researcher to easily re-situate the quotes, clips, and shapshots in their original context of the source text, image, video or audio file, which is sometimes essential to deep understanding of the data.

 Education researchers often turn to video when they want to study interaction in the classroom.
 Video is an important tool for analyzing educational practices and tracking student outcomes.
 These researchers need tools that allow them to process and analyze the huge amount of data this represents.
 Transana is unique among qualitative analysis tools for a number of reasons:

 - Transana fills a gap in the world of analytic software, enabling sophisticated analysis of media data.
 It enables types of analysis that cannot be performed with other software packages.
 Transana pioneered multiple simultaneous users (2002), multiple simultaneous transcripts (2008), and multiple simultaneous media files (2009), allowing for the analysis of extremely complex video data.